Athena-Types/Bean/README.md

 [1] Arthur Azevedo de Amorim, Marco Gaboardi, Emilio Jesús Gallego Arias, and Justin Hsu.
 2014.
 Really Natural Linear Indexed Type Checking.
 In Proceedings of the 26nd 2014 International Symposium on Implementation and Application of Functional Languages (IFL '14).
 Association for Computing Machinery, New York, NY, USA, Article 5, 1–12. https://doi.org/10.1145/2746325.2746335

 ## Getting started
-`bean` can be built manually or using the provided Docker image.
+Bean can be built manually or using the provided Docker image.

 ### Build via Docker